 - If required, the commercial general liability and automobile insurance policies should be endorsed to include the JBE and its officers, agents, and employees as additional insureds with respect to the work performed for or items purchased by the JBE under the contract. - The contract should state that no payments will be made to the contractor until all required current and complete Certificates of Insurance are properly endorsed and on file with the JBE.
-Agreements that include commercial crime insurance should state that the work will not begin until
+Agreements that include commercial crime insurance should state that the work will not begin until all required current and complete Certificates of Insurance are properly endorsed and on file with the JBE.

-- all required current and complete Certificates of Insurance are properly endorsed and on file with the JBE. - The JBE should require that Certificates of Insurance include a provision that requires at least 15 days' written notice to the JBE in the event that insurance coverage is cancelled or materially changed. - The contract should state that insurance will be issued by an insurance company that is acceptable to the JBE. - If a Solicitation Document is used, the JBE should ensure that the required types and levels of insurance are specified in the Solicitation Document.
+- It is recommended that the contract state that the contractor will provide prompt The JBE should require that Certificates of Insurance include a provision that requires at least 15 days' written notice to the JBE in the event that insurance coverage is cancelled or materially changed from the coverage set forth in the current Certification of Insurance provided to the JBE. - The contract should state that insurance will be issued by an insurance company that is acceptable to the JBE. - If a Solicitation Document is used, the JBE should ensure that the required types and levels of insurance are specified in the Solicitation Document.